veeracs/postmessage/README.md

 1. Include the <b>CNID client</b> CSS and <b>Bootstrap 2.3.2</b> CSS in the HEAD section.
 2. <a href="https://github.com/veeracs/postmessage/blob/master/app/index.html" target="_self">Add markup</a> for the <b>bootstrap modal</b> (that houses iframe), <b>the spinner</b> and <b>the buttons</b> (to launch the modal).
 3. Include the following JavaScript libraries at the bottom of the page - <b>jquery ~1.10.2, bootstrap 2.3.2, cnid-client</b>.

+3.1 cnid-client.js: This file creates a CNID property on the global object, if there isn't already one, setting its value to an object containing a init method.
+The init method determines the brand client's environment and sets up the iframe URL to point to a corresponding CNID client environment.

 4. Specify a couple of properties (<b>postMessageCallback</b> and <b>initializeCNID</b>) on the brand's global object for setting up the postMessage callback handler and for initializing the CNID client. (see sample code for details).
 5. Setup click handlers on buttons that'll initialize the CNID client (via commenting or auth flows) and launch the responsive modal window.
 The CNID client should be initialized in the following manner,